 What Do You Do When Your Business Partner Wants to Break Up?

-However, sometimes a partner may want to end the business relationship.
-Whether the partnership has two or more partners, one partner leaving the partnership can have a significant impact on the remaining partners and business.
+But sometimes, a partner may decide it’s time to end the relationship.
+Whether it’s a two-person partnership or a larger group, one partner’s departure can have a profound impact on the remaining partners and the future of the business.

 Reasons to Dissolve a Partnership

-There are many reasons a partnership may dissolve.
+There are many reasons why business partnerships may dissolve.
 Common reasons a partnership may dissolve include, but are not limited to:

 Regardless of why a partnership dissolves, there are often warning signs that indicate the partnership may be headed toward a breakup.